ralfbiedert/cheats.rs/content/_index.md

 ```

 - **Recursively calling** functions, or calling other functions, likewise extends the stack frame.
-- Nesting too many invocations (esp. via unbounded self-recursion) will cause stack to grow, and eventually to overflow, terminating the app.
+- Nesting too many invocations (esp. via unbounded recursion) will cause stack to grow, and eventually to overflow, terminating the app.

 </explanation>
 </lifetime-section>